Should You Use A Personal Loan To Pay Off Credit Card Debt?

 1. Apply For A Personal Loan

-When you’re considering applying for a personal loan, you should first shop around for different lenders and get preapproved to see what rates and terms you may qualify for based on your credit report.
-Some lenders may offer you better interest rates than others, and you’ll want to make sure you pick the one with the best deal.
-Once you’ve decided, you can go ahead and submit a full application.
+When you apply for a personal loan, you should first shop around and get prequalified with more than one lender.
+This way, you can see the rates and loan terms you’ll likely qualify for based on your credit history.
+Some lenders may offer you better interest rates than others, so shopping around can help you find the best deal.
+Once you decide on a lender, you can submit a full application.

-Approval and delivery of your personal loan can take 1 – 7 business days, so you can expect to receive your money quicker than most other loans.
-Some lenders even offer same-day financing, meaning you could see your money the same day you’re approved for the loan.
+As for how long it will take to receive your money with a personal loan, it’ll likely be quicker than most other borrowing options.
+Approval and delivery of a personal loan typically happens in 1 – 7 business days, and some lenders even offer same-day financing where you receive your funds on the day you’re approved for the loan.
 Rocket LoansSM offers this service.*

 2. Pay Off Your Credit Cards

-You can apply for a loan of up to $45,000 – sometimes higher under special circumstances – and once the money arrives in your account, it’s yours to spend.
+You can apply for a loan amount of $2,000 up to $45,000 with Rocket Loans – and some lenders offer loans as high as $100,000 under special circumstances.
+Once the money arrives in your account, it’s yours to spend.
 Divide the funds across all of your credit card balances until they’re at zero.
-Once that’s done, take a moment to enjoy being free of credit card debt.
+Once that’s done, you can take a moment to enjoy being debt-free – at least with credit cards.

 3. Repay The Personal Loan

-We say to enjoy the moment because now comes the part where you repay the loan that got you out of credit card debt.
+Now comes the part where you repay the loan that you used to liquidate your credit card debt.
 Don’t be afraid, though.
-You’ve chosen the lender offering the repayment plan that best suits your financial situation, and you just have the one monthly payment to keep up with.
-Again, that’s only one debt repayment you have to worry about now, with a fixed monthly amount and interest rate.
+You hopefully chose the lender that offered the best repayment terms for your financial situation.
+You finally have just one monthly debt payment to keep up with, and it probably has a fixed monthly amount and interest rate.

-If you’re financially able to, you could even try and pay off your personal loan early and be done with it.
+If you’re financially able, you could pay off your personal loan early and save even more money in interest.